-- I received a letter stating that I was allegedly involved in a violation of the Honor or Student Conduct Code and inviting me to meet with the Associate Dean of Students or the Assistant Dean of Students.
+- I received a letter stating that I was allegedly involved in a violation of the Honor or Student Conduct Code and inviting me to meet with the Associate Dean of Students, the Assistant Dean of Students, or my hall director.
 What does this mean?

 - I received a letter issuing charges of violations of the Honor or Student Conduct Code to me.
 What does this mean?

 - Why has the Office of the Dean of Students contacted me when I was arrested off campus?